PsyTeachR/msc-data-skills/docs/01-intro.md

 | in a subdirectory | "subdir/my_file2.csv" |

 <div class="warning">
 <p>Never set or change your working directory in a script; always store your main script file in the top-level directory and manually set your working directory to that location.
-This means you'll have to reset the working directory each time you open RStudio, but this is a small price to pay for reproducibility (alternatively, learn about <a href="https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects">R Projects</a>).</p>
+This means you’ll have to reset the working directory each time you open RStudio, but this is a small price to pay for reproducibility (alternatively, learn about <a href="https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects">R Projects</a>).</p>
 </div>

 For instance, if on a Windows machine your data and scripts live in the directory `C:\Carla's_files\thesis2\my_thesis\new_analysis`, you will set your working directory to `new_analysis` in one of two ways: (1) by going to the `Session` pull down menu in RStudio and choosing `Set Working Directory`, or (2) by typing `setwd("C:\Carla's_files\thesis2\my_thesis\new_analysis")` in the console window.
 If you 'knit' an RMarkdown file, your working directory is automatically set to the same directory where the Rmd file is located during the knitting process.
 But if you're planning on running the code chunks individually, you'll need to manually set the directory.

 <div class="danger">
-<p>It's tempting to make your life simple by putting the <code>setwd()</code> command in your script.
-Don't do this!
+<p>It’s tempting to make your life simple by putting the <code>setwd()</code> command in your script.
+Don’t do this!
 Others will not have the same directory tree as you (and when your laptop dies and you get a new one, neither will you).</p>
 <p>When manually setting the working directory, always do so by using the <strong><code>Session | Set Working Directory</code></strong> pull-down option or by typing <code>setwd()</code> in the console.</p>
 </div>